 Santoku knives and chef knives look so similar both in form and function that a lot of people wonder whether they are the same.
 Both knives are versatile and applicable for a variety of cutting tasks.
 In fact, they are so similar that the Santoku is considered as just the Japanese version of the Western-style chef knife.
 They are even interchangeable.

 Much like a western chef knife, the Santoku is a general purpose knife.
 But while these two cutting tools have gained popularity due to their exceptional performance on the job, there’s a lot that separates them.
-Consequently, the differences between a Santoku knife and a chef knife are as follows:

 Size: The standard Santoku knife measures 5-7 inches in size, while a chef knife measures 8-10 inches.
 This means that the Santoku is typically smaller than a chef knife.
 However, it is common to find shorter chef knives or longer Santoku nowadays.